 Netherlands is a flat northern European country bounded by Belgium (south), Germany (east) and the North Sea.
 Schiphol airport is located 4m below sea level.
 The lowest point in the country is Zuidplaspolder near Rotterdam at 7m below sea level.
 The highest point is Vaalserberg in Limburg at 323m.

-Netherlands or Holland?
+Is it Netherlands or Holland?
+This question brings up much confusion to some visitors.
 The Netherlands comprises of 12 provinces: Drenthe, Flevoland, Friesland, Gelderland, Groningen, Limburg, North-Brabant, North-Holland, Overijssel, South-Holland, Utrecht and Zeeland.
 Amsterdam (population 810,000) is located in North-Holland and makes up part of the Randstad ring of cities (Amsterdam, Den Haag, Rotterdam and Utrecht) which has 7 million inhabitants.

 Netherlands uses Central European Time (CET) which is 1 hour ahead of UK time.
 Standard business hours in Amsterdam are 0900-1800 during the week though on Mondays some shops open at 1100 and a few smaller museums are closed.
 Weekend shopping hours are generally 0900-1700 (Saturday) and 1200-1800 (Sunday).
 Late night shopping is on Thursday until 2100.